Fire Pump Selection Guide: Your Ultimate Guide in 2025

 Your chainsaw should cut straight and true.
-If it's curving or cutting crooked, then that could point to a few different problems.
+If your chainsaw is cutting to the right, left or not cutting straight, that could point to a few different problems.
 A chainsaw sharpener may be needed, or new cutting teeth altogether.

 Here's what to do if you're having this problem with your power tool.